ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 laid the foundation.
 It is too long ago.
 I was in the middle before I knew that I had begun."

-"My beauty you had early withstood, and as for my manners--my behaviour to you was at least always bordering on the uncivil, and I never spoke to you without rather wishing to give you pain than not.
+"My beauty you had early withstood, and as for my manners -- my behaviour to you was at least always bordering on the uncivil, and I never spoke to you without rather wishing to give you pain than not.
 Now be sincere;
 did you admire me for my impertinence?"